lukasz-r/-linux_how-tos/Vim.md

 	+ `G`: go to the end of a file
 	+ `.`: repeat last normal-mode change

-+ insert mode --- a mode to insert text into the buffer:
++ insert mode --- a mode to insert text into the \Vim_buffer_linked:
 	+ `a`: start inserting the text after the cursor
 	+ `i`: start inserting the text before the cursor
 	+ `A`: start inserting the text at the end of the line